wartezimmer/wartezimmer/README.md

 The [high level technical overview](https://miro.com/app/board/o9J_kuyJbZM=/) is documented in an online collaboration Flowchart.

 We use lerna as monorepo setup.
 Deployment is to separate apps on heroku using [heroku-buildpack-select-subdir](https://elements.heroku.com/buildpacks/pagedraw/heroku-buildpack-select-subdir).
+We use Docker currently only for local development.

 Copy `.env.sample` to `.env`